We may collect a share of sales or other compensation from the links on this page.

 Dry slopes are made from nylon bristles and the slopes are usually outdoors, but equipment and clothing hire is the same.
 Both snow centers and dry slopes give you a good introduction to skiing and allow you to familiarise yourself with the equipment, walk-in boots, and carry skis and poles.

-3. How to Book your First Ski Trip?
+3. How To Book Your First Ski Trip?

 If you’ve decided skiing is for you, then organize your first trip.
 If it’s not for you – that’s fine, you had a go.
 Luckily you don’t have a load of kit, which is now useless to you.

 As this is your first ski trip you will have plenty of things to remember.
 So, for simplicity book this trip through a vacation company that sells complete packages.
-Everything will be organized from one place, and you will have a rep at the resort, who can help with any questions you have.
+Everything will be organized in one place, and you will have a rep at the resort, who can help with any questions you have.

 Some vacation companies specialize in first-time trips, and they should be able to guide you through the booking process and make suggestions as to how your trip can be improved.